 There is no enlightenment without meditation

 The thing about all these great texts that are essentially a science of the mind is that the reading must be fully supported by a dedicated practice to meditation.
 There is really no other way to know the mind.
 One can choose from many meditation traditions and they all work on the same premise: There is no enlightenment without meditation.
-It is the same with The Great Treatise which needs to be balanced with the meditation practices of shamatha and vipashyana that is, if one wanted to keep the Mahayana tradition complete on the Path.
-Cognitive learning is one thing while meditation is where it allows for an experiential knowing to happen.
+It is the same with The Great Treatise which needs to be balanced with the meditation practices of shamatha and vipashyana.
+Cognitive learning is one thing but meditation is where it allows for an experiential knowing to happen.
 Meditation cultivates the necessary wisdom and insight to truly internalise the teachings.

-We will leave you to make up your mind about The Great Treatise.
-Buddhism is a science of the mind, a philosophy and not a religion so no one needs to feel like they have to become a Buddhist just to benefit from the teachings.
+We will leave you to make up your mind about the LamRim.
+Just remember, Buddhism is never a religion but a science of the mind and a philosophy so no one needs to feel like they have to become a Buddhist in order to benefit from the teachings.
 Geshe-la says the very same thing in the video below.
 We should allow ourselves to collect any gems we find along the way on our spiritual search.
 To be nonsectarian, as the Dalai Lama would say, makes for world peace.
+And we can’t agree more.

 ~ ॐ ~